 If you are interested in auditioning for our music ensembles, we welcome you!
 First of all, anyone can audition.
 You do NOT need to be a music major to be in any of our ensembles.
 You do, however, need to come ready to share your musicianship and perform to the best of your ability during your audition.
 Leave you nerves at home or in your residence hall room — we are eager to meet (and hear) you!
 Please see the Music Ensembles page for specific information on the audition process.

-Distinguished teachers, talented students, supportive public: these are the people who make the Department of Music at Augustana College a nationally recognized center for musical learning, serving and sharing.
+Distinguished teachers, talented students, supportive public: these are the people who make the Department of Music at Augustana University a nationally recognized center for musical learning, serving and sharing.
 A talented faculty of performers, conductors, composers and authors, drawn from the nation's finest conservatories and universities, work to develop the whole person in the context of a caring academic community of outstanding students and enthusiastic audiences.